MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-A-Office-Secretary-Agriculture/part-2-Delegations-Authority-Secretary-Agriculture-General-Officers-Department/subpart-C-Delegations-Authority-Deputy-Secretary-Under-Secretaries-Assistant-Secretaries/section-2.17.md

 (xx) Develop a system of outreach in the State or local area to promote rural development and provide for the publication and dissemination of information, through multi-media methods, relating to rural development.
 Advise local rural development organizations of availability of Federal programs and the type of assistance available, and assist in making contact with Federal program (7 U.S.C.
 2204; 7 U.S.C.
 2204b).

-(xxi) Administer the Value-Added Agricultural Product Market Development Grant program (note to 7 U.S.C.
-1621).
+(xxi) In coordination with the Under Secretary of Marketing and Regulatory Programs, administer the value-added producer grants program and farmers' markets and local food promotion program (7 U.S.C.
+1627c(d)(5)-(6)).

-(xxii) Administer the Agriculture Innovation Center Demonstration program (note to 7 U.S.C.
-1621).
+(xxii) Administer the Agriculture Innovation Center Demonstration program (7 U.S.C.
+1632b).

 (xxiii) Administer the renewable energy programs authorized in sections 9003, 9004, 9005, 9007, and 9009 of the Farm Security and Rural Investment Act of 2002 (7 U.S.C.
 8103, 8104, 8105, 8107, and 8109).